 You will need to ask yourself:

-- Does the recommended intake and health benefits of spirulina offset the 30 grams of sugar and pesticides you are drinking with it?
+- Does the recommended intake and health benefits of spirulina offset the 27 grams of sugar (or 54 grams if you drink an entire 16-ounce bottle) and pesticides you are drinking with it?

 - Would you be better off just taking a spirulina supplement and grabbing a piece of organic fruit instead?

 Basically, this is a pineapple, apple and mango juice fruit drink.
 From concentrate.
-With 30 grams of sugar.
+With 27 grams of sugar (or 54 grams if you drink an entire 16-ounce bottle).
 Full of pesticides.

-The newer bottles show 30 grams of sugar and the older bottles showed 27 grams of sugar.
-Since there are no other ingredients that would increase the sugar content, I have to wonder if they have increased the fruit juice content and lowered the “green” ingredients?
+(The newer bottles (12/2013) show 30 grams of sugar and the older bottles (5/2012) showed 27 grams of sugar.
+Since there are no other ingredients that would increase the sugar content, I have to wonder if they have increased the fruit juice content and lowered the "green" ingredients?)

 Do Bolthouse Farms "Green Goodness" Smoothies Contain GMO's?

-Bolthouse used to have this as a FAQ on their website but have since removed it.
-They now have a statement on their label that states: ”No Genetically Modified Ingredients“.
+Bolthouse used to have this as an FAQ on their website but have since removed it.
+They now have a statement on their label that states: "No Genetically Modified Ingredients".

 There are several things you can do if you want a healthy organic smoothie and don't want to support companies who are trying to prevent you from knowing which foods you buy contain GMO's.

 1. Make your own smoothies!
-Yes, a Vitamix is unparalleled when it comes to making smoothies but if you can’t afford a Vitamix a basic blender will serve you fine.
+Yes, a Vitamix is unparalleled when it comes to making smoothies but if you can't afford a Vitamix a basic blender will serve you just fine.
 By making your own smoothies, you will have control over the costs, ingredients, fruit and vegetable combinations and best of all, organic produce.
-Some of my favorite green smoothies are my Green Power Smoothie and Kale and Banana Green Smoothie.
+Some of my favorite green smoothies are my Peachy Green Smoothie, Green Power Smoothie Kale and Banana Green Smoothie.

-2. If you like Bolthouse Smoothies for their “on-the-go” convenience, consider buying other brands that are certified organic and from companies that do not oppose GMO labeling.
+3. Buy an organic brand!
+If you like Bolthouse Smoothies for their "on-the-go" convenience, consider buying other brands that are certified organic and from companies that do not oppose GMO labeling.
 Below is a list of some I have personally tried and enjoy.
 Some are already bottled up like a Bolthouse Smoothie and you just grab one and take it with you.
-A couple are superfood powders you can use to make your own green smoothie.
+A couple are superfood powders you can use to make your own green smoothie, even in individual packs so you can just add it to a bottle of water.

 There is no reason to purchase a non-organic smoothie loaded with pesticides.